This novel is dedicated to the following:

 At 0800, and sometimes at sunrise, depending on the military installation, a detail of military personnel assembles at the flag pole in front of the headquarters building of the military installation.
 They assemble with the flag of the United States of America carried respectfully.

 A cannon fires a blank round as a part of the ceremony.
 The detachment runs the flag rapidly up the flag pole.
 They take one step back.
 They render “Present Arms.”
 The bugler plays “Reveille.”
 “Reveille” is played over a public-address system all over the installation.
-Sometimes the "Charge" song is played.
-Whichever song is played, it is played as a "Start The Day" notice.

 All over the military installation, the military personnel stop.
 Those riding in vehicles come to a controlled stop.
 They dismount from the vehicles.
 They face the headquarters building.
 They render the hand salute.
 If they are under arms, or if they are in formation, they render the command, “Present Arms.”